maidsafe/self_encryption/README.md

 #Basic self_encryptor example DIY instructions

-Instructions to use the 'basic_encryptor' example to encrypt a file into encrypted chunks and a datamap and then decrypt the datamap and restore the file.
+Instructions to use the 'basic_encryptor' example.
+This library splits a file into encrypted chunks producing a data map.
+The correct credentials decrypt the data map enabling the file to be reconstituted.

 1. install rust Nightly (the compiler) http://www.rust-lang.org/install.html or on mac / linux `curl -s https://static.rust-lang.org/rustup.sh | sudo sh -s -- --channel=nightly`